Mining in Bhutan: Commodity review

 Bhutan Ferro Alloys Ltd. produced mainly ferrosilicon, which was exported to India and Japan.
 The production capacity of its plant at Phuentsholing was 18,000 metric tons per year (t/yr) of ferrosilicon, 4,200 t/yr of micro silica, and 2,400 t/yr of magnesium ferrosilicon.
 Indigenous quartzite produced by the company’s own captive mines was supplied to the plant.
 Bhutan Ferro Alloys ordered an 18-megavoltampere smelting furnace to produce other silicon and manganese alloys.
 The expansion was completed in 2005.
 The company was a joint venture of the Government, Marubeni Corp. of Japan, and the local Tashi Commercial Corp.

-Dolomite quarrying near the Pugli hills at Gomtu in southwestern Bhutan affected agriculture (tea plantations) and wild animals in neighboring Indian State of West Bengal.
+Dolomite quarrying near the Pugli hills at Gomtu in southwestern Bhutan affected agriculture (tea plantations) and wild animals in neighbouring Indian State of West Bengal.
 Landslides and erosion caused by quarrying left 14 properties prone to flooding.
 Dolomite sediments turned the tea plantations’ soil alkaline and airborne dust from the quarry choked the plants.
 Animals were unable to drink river water made red and cloudy by the quarrying.